Alison Coffin: Politics

 Coffin ran for the NL NDP in the 2015 provincial election in Waterford Valley.
 She ran for the provincial party leadership election in April 2018, losing to MHA Gerry Rogers.
 After Rogers resigned, Coffin was elected leader unopposed in March 2019.
 She was confirmed as the party's new leader at a news conference on March 5, 2019.
 Coffin is a former associate president of the provincial party.

 Coffin led the party into the 2019 provincial election; despite only nominating 14 candidates (out of a possible 40) the party won 3 seats.
 Coffin won St. John's East-Quidi Vidi holding it for the NDP, while the party led St. John's Centre, and won an upset in Labrador West.

 Coffin led the party into the 2021 provincial election.
 She was personally defeated in her district of St. John's East-Quidi Vidi; while the party held St. John's Centre and Labrador West.
 Coffin filed for a recount.
 On May 12, 2021, Supreme Court Justice Donald Burrage rejected Coffin's bid for a recount, arguing that there was not sufficient evidence.

 On October 16, 2021, Coffin lost a leadership review by party members.
-She later chose to resign on October 19 and was replaced by MHA Jim Dinn as interim leader.
+She resigned on October 19 and was replaced by MHA Jim Dinn as interim leader.
 On August 15, 2025, John Abbott resigned his seat in the House of Assembly.
 He did this to avoid a legal battle stemming from the disputed results in the St. John's East-Quidi Vidi riding.

 In the 2025 provincial election, Coffin ran as an independent candidate in both Carbonear-Trinity-Bay de Verde and Harbour Grace-Port de Grave on a platform of election reform, losing in both.
 She is the first person since Henry Renouf in the 1869 Newfoundland general election to run in more than one riding.